mantidproject/mantid/docs/source/techniques/CreateBackToBackParameters.rst

     !          alph0       beta0       alph1       beta1
     ALFBE    0.000000    0.026707    0.086999    0.005560

-nto the parameters :math:`A`, :math:`B` and :math:`S` of :ref:`BackToBackExponential<func-BackToBackExponential>`.
-From comparing the formula for the fitting function :ref:`BackToBackExponential<func-BackToBackExponential>` with formulas in the :ref:`fullprof manual <http://www.ill.eu/sites/fullprof/>` the conversion equations are estimated to be:
+Into the parameters :math:`A`, :math:`B` and :math:`S` of :ref:`BackToBackExponential<func-BackToBackExponential>`.
+From comparing the formula for the fitting function :ref:`BackToBackExponential<func-BackToBackExponential>` with formulas in the :ref:`fullprof manual <http://www.ill.eu/sites/fullprof/>`the conversion equations are estimated to be:

 .. math::